secu2/Plugbot/README.md

 ### Installation ###

-If you get stuck or just can't be bothered to use your brain (I know that feel), you can watch my badly prepared YouTube tutorial video.
-I'm going to shoot this again eventually so the quality's better.
-For now, you'll survive:  <a href="http://www.youtube.com/watch?v=1sNwoA1ZCTE">http://www.youtube.com/watch?v=1sNwoA1ZCTE</a>
+If you get stuck or just can't be bothered to use your brain (I know that feel), do yourself a favour and watch <a href="http://youtu.be/Xr93msMOQ-E">EXƎ's awesome sauce video</a>.

-<b>Create a new bookmark in your favourite browser and copy/paste this to the 'URL/Location' of the bookmark:</b>
+<b>Create a new bookmark in your favourite browser and copy/paste this to the 'URL/Location' of the bookmark (<i>or even better just select all the text and drag it there</i>)</b>

 	javascript: (function () { var jsCode = document.createElement('script'); jsCode.setAttribute('id', 'plugbot-js'); jsCode.setAttribute('src', 'https://raw.github.com/connergdavis/Plugbot/master/plugbot.js'); document.body.appendChild(jsCode); }());